UniversalDependencies/docs/_en-overview/migration-guidelines.md

 ## Mapping of Stanford Dependencies to Universal Dependencies

 The following list provides for each relation in the original Stanford Dependencies representation the name of the equivalent relation in the Universal Dependencies representation.
 For some relations there doesn't exist a 1:1 mapping.
 In these cases you'll find a description of how different instances of the relation are treated in the UD representation.
 The list also provides the name of the GrammaticalRelation object as defined in Stanford CoreNLP and the Stanford Parser.
-Relations that were renamed, folded into other relations or otherwise changedare highlighted in <b>red</b>.
+Relations that were renamed, folded into other relations or changed otherwise are highlighted in <b>red</b>.

 ### <b>`acomp`: `xcomp`</b>